Topic-prominent language: Common features

-The Lolo–Burmese language Lisu has been described as highly topic-prominent, and Sara Rosen has demonstrated that "while every clause has an identifiable topic, it is often impossible to distinguish subject from direct object or agent from patient.
+Lisu, a Lolo–Burmese language, has been described as highly topic-prominent, and Sara Rosen has demonstrated that "while every clause has an identifiable topic, it is often impossible to distinguish subject from direct object or agent from patient.
 There are no diagnostics that reliably identify subjects (or objects) in Lisu."
-This ambiguity is demonstrated in the following example:
+The ambiguity is demonstrated in the following example:

 Examples

 Examples of topic-prominent languages include East Asian languages such as Chinese, Japanese, Korean, Vietnamese, Malay, Indonesian, Singaporean English and Malaysian English.
-Turkish, Hungarian, Somali, and Native American languages like the Siouan languages are also topic-prominent.
+Also, Turkish, Hungarian, Somali, and Native American languages like the Siouan languages are topic-prominent.
 Modern linguistic studies have shown that Brazilian Portuguese is a topic-prominent or topic- and subject-prominent language (see Brazilian Portuguese#Topic-prominent language).
 American Sign Language is also considered to be topic-prominent.